peace-and-harmony/Projects/README.md

 It is interesting to conclude that, around 50 years ago, people were trying to understand the universe and nature, macroscopically and microscopically.
 People were exploring the origins/functionalities of plants, animals.
 In the 20th century, the above topics cooled down.
 At the beginning of the 20th century, topic 10 started to increase which covering the research related to cancer, mutations and tumours.
 This might be a signal that indicates people focused on human-body inner understanding, macroscopically, health care.
 Meanwhile, the cooled old climate topic started rising again, probably due to the industrial development, global warming came along with some detrimental problems.
 Climate became a hot topic after the 1960s initial understanding.
 In recent 15 years, new topics were appearing, and the slopes of the frequencies of these topics are never seen of all ages.
 In Figure 6, more granular topic evolutions in the most recent 10 years are presented.

 Among the most recent topics, SARS‑CoV‑2 is roaring to the first position with an unprecedented frequency of over 148 years since its first appearance in late 2019.
 Followed by the topological-related topic.
 Topological materials promise a potential revolution in energy utilization, and especially, quantum computing area.
-Under expectations, quantum, qubit-related topics are just chasing below.
-Besides, cancer, global climate related topics follow.
-It is important to note here that the deep learning related topics are also starting to rise.
+As might have been expected, quantum, qubit-related topics are just chasing below.
+Besides, cancer, global climate related topics rise again.
+It is important to note here that the deep learning related topics are also starting to lift.

 <figure align="center">
   <img src="images/Topics_over_time_2010.png">